poojanilangekar/GraphSim/README.md

 Usage
 ----------------
-The //Wiki-entry provides a through guide to install and run GraphSim on a cluster.
+The [Wiki entery](https://github.com/poojanilangekar/GraphSim/wiki) provides a through guide to install and run GraphSim on a cluster.

 Todo